Rental Portfolio Strategies · · 18 min read

 = Net Operating Income (NOI) ÷ Total Debt Service.

 Here, NOI represents the income remaining after operating expenses, while Total Debt Service includes all loan payments, both principal and interest.
-A indicates that the asset generates enough revenue to cover its debt commitments, providing a financial cushion for investors.
+A ratio above 1 indicates that the asset generates enough revenue to cover its debt commitments, providing a financial cushion for investors.
 In contrast, a ratio below 1 signals potential challenges in fulfilling financial obligations, underscoring the significance of this metric in evaluating investment properties.

 1. 1.20 for Fannie Mae loans